bbc/tams/docs/appnotes/00xx-using-flow-profiles.md

 If the source content is only coming from a one source (potentially with multiple flows), for example a simple clip, then it is relatively easy to clone the technical parameters of the existing flows and then join the segments to the new flow.
 However if the content for the new edit is derived from multiple sources then there is a need to match the flows from the different sources based on the technical characteristics.
-Currently the TAMS API does provide an easy method to do this, so it is necessary to compare all the flows in code to find the matches.
+Currently the TAMS API does not provide an easy method to do this, so it is necessary to compare all the flows in code to find the matches.
 The more sources involved in this process, the harder this becomes.

 ## TAMS Profiles within the API

 The TAMS profile model is split into a number of stages:

-* The list profiles end point which describes the recommended profiles supported by the store
+* An end-point to list and describe the available profiles supported by the store
 * The ability to supply a profile when creating a flow and the de-normalisation of the technical details at the point of creation
 * The ability to query flows for a given profile to easily and quickly find the required media type